fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 ### Wednesday
 - David Foster Wallace, [What is Water?](https://fs.blog/2012/04/david-foster-wallace-this-is-water).
 You can listen to DFW read this (a commencement speech at Kenyon College in 2005) or just read the transcript---or read and listen at the same time, as I did.

-{% include alert.html class='warning' title='Reflections' text="
+{% include alert.html class='danger' title='Video Reflection' text="
 - How is history useful in achieving the goals outlined in the speech?
 - What ideas or phrases resonated with you?
-- What have you worshipped that maybe you don't think about enough?
+- What have you worshipped even if you never thought it about it that way?
 "%}